simonh1000/elm-jwt/README.md

 A collection of functions to decode Jwt tokens, and to use them for authenticated CRUD requests.

+## Version 5.0.0 (Elm 0.18)

+Corrects a typo in name of checkTokenExpiry and separates out createRequestObject

 ## Version 4.0.0 (Elm 0.18)

 Elm's Http library has undergone a major rewrite for 0.18 and this library depends upon it.
-As a result much has changed and you are encouraged to re-look at the examples and the docs.
+As a result much has changed and you are encouraged to re-look at the examples and the [docs](http://package.elm-lang.org/packages/simonh1000/elm-jwt/latest/Jwt).

 ## Version 3.0.0 (Elm 0.18)